-This article analyses processes of exploitation, accumulation and social reproduction in rural Java through fieldwork in two villages – one primarily agrarian and the other predominantly non-agrarian.
-In doing so it underlines the ways in which pluri-active labouring class households contribute to processes of accumulation through a variety of forms of petty self-employment and precarious informal wage-labour.
-One key mechanism of exploitation is highlighted in each village.
-In the largely non-agrarian village, female homework is highlighted.
-This was its most common form of wage-labour, interwoven seamlessly with reproductive labour.
-In the primarily agrarian village, sharecropping, a form of disguised wage-labour, was the primary mechanism of exploitation.
-In this village there were no capitalist paddy farmers, and agrarian accumulation was dominated by traders and absentee capitalist landowners.
-A third mechanism of exploitation - usurious moneylending - is discussed in relation to both villages.
-Accumulation in the villages is mapped, and attention is paid to how forms of exploitation are located in intra-capitalist relations, particularly the relationship of petty capitalism to capital-in-general.
-The article briefly discusses the potential for labouring class collective action given the villages' relatively flat social structures with over 80 per cent of the population occupying a similar socio-economic position.
+This article analyses processes of exploitation, accumulation and social reproduction in rural Java.
+Using fieldwork in a primarily agrarian and a predominantly non-agrarian village, it underlines the ways in which pluri-active labouring class households contribute to processes of accumulation through a variety of forms of petty self-employment and wage-labour–above all sharecropping and female homework, which is interwoven seamlessly with reproductive labour.
+Agrarian accumulation is dominated by traders and absentee capitalist landowners.
+Forms of exploitation are linked to petty capitalism's relationship to capital-in-general.
+The article briefly discusses the potential for labouring class collective action given the villages' relatively flat social structures.

 - gender relations